 FMGW provides assistance that impacts more than 20,000 children, youth, families and seniors each year in the Greater Washington area.
 Our spectrum of programs include youth development programs and mental health/counseling services.
-The Youth Development program is comprised of two units: (1) the Send A Kid To Camp Program Camp, a program designed to send children to sleep-away camps in the region that endeavors to build future leaders, naturally and a teen pregnancy program.
+The Youth Development program is comprised of two units: (1) the Send A Kid To Camp Program Camp, a program designed to send children to sleep-away camps in the region that endeavors to build future leaders; and (2) a teen pregnancy program.

 Click on the links below to learn about our programs.